fclarat/test/README.md

 # Use

 1) go to http://localhost:8888/
-2) Click in the menu add item, both field are requiered.
+2) Click in the menu "add item", both fields are requiered.
 3) Repeat step 2 several times.
-4) Go to list in the menu.
+4) Go to "list" in the menu.
-5) You can drag and drop items or delete its.
+5) You can drag and drop or delete the items.

 # Execute Test